craigbarnes/ltcn/README.md

   (that clash with other goals) in order to be useful.
 * Support for structures that require more than a single table constructor to initialize.
 [Serpent] is a better choice for this use case.
-* Support for expression evaluation.
-Constant expressions can always be normalized to simple values.
-For non-constant expressions, Lua's `load` function is a better choice (although obviously not for untrusted input!).
+* Expression evaluation.
+Constant expressions can be normalized to simple values.
+Non-constant expressions are out of scope.
+* Support for metatables, functions, conditionals etc. This format is known as "Lua" and is already handled well by the [`load`] function (although this obviously requires much greater caution if handling untrusted input).

 Requirements
 ------------